adonisjs/v5-docs/content/guides/auth/social.md

 })
 ```

 The scopes will vary based upon the underlying OAuth provider.
-However, you can rely on the Typescript IntelliSense to list all the available options for you.
+However, you can rely on the TypeScript IntelliSense to list all the available options for you.

 Also, for some of the drivers (e.g., Google), the list of the scopes is too long, and hence we do not provide IntelliSense for all of them, and you must consult the OAuth provider documentation.